GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 * *icon: string* - A icon definition usable by authoring tools for the Resources.
 This can be a language code of a unicode symbol or a base64 encoded image.
 * *isHeading: bool* - Indicates, that the defined resource is a heading.
 * *instantiation* - Values: 'user' or 'system'.
 Tbd.
-* *extends* - Reference to a parent ResourceClass element when inheriatnce is used in the data definition.
+* *extends* - Reference to a parent ResourceClass element when inheritance is used in the data definition.
 * *propertyClasses* - A list of PropertyClass references to define which Properties shall be used for the defined Resource type.

 ### StatementClass